mlacs-developers/mlacs/README.md

 [aTDEP](https://docs.abinit.org/guide/atdep/) is based on the Temperature Dependent Effective Potential (TDEP) developped by O. Hellman et al. in 2011 and implemented in Abinit by J.Bouchet and F. Bottin in 2015.

-It is also recommended to use version 9 for an easier files management in Abinit and to benefit of the newest `atdep` developement.
+It is also recommended to use the latest versions of Abinit, at least up to version 9, for an easier files management and to benefit of the newest `atdep` developement.

 To compile Abinit, we highly recommend you to follow the instructions provided on the [website](https://docs.abinit.org/installation/).

 Python Packages
 ===============
 MLACS uses very few external packages (and that is a choice), only ASE and its dependencies in its standard version.
-The necessary packages are included in the `requirement.txt` file located in the main directory `/otf_mlacs`.
+The necessary packages are included in the `requirement.txt` file located in the main directory `/mlacs`.
 They can be downloaded in advance with the pip module.

-    $ pip download -r /path_to/otf_mlacs/requirements.txt
+    $ pip download -r /path_to/mlacs/requirements.txt

 Required Packages
 -----------------